1550 Harbor Blvd, Suite 100

 3:00 pm Tribal Consultation: AB 52 Implementation and NAHC Consultation Policy

-4:00 pm Pre-Notice Public Workshop on MLD regulations.
-Topics to be discussed include, but are not limited to:
+MLD Consultation topics to be discussed include, but are not limited to:

 1) Title 14, (proposed) Division 17, Native American Heritage Commission.
 The NAHC is considering adopting regulations to implement Public Resources Code section 5097.98 and would like to have public discussion about the following issues and any others relevant to Public Resources Code section 5097.98: